F31.60 diagnosis code: Bipolar disorder, current episode mixed, unspecified

 - F31.78 - Bipolar disorder, in full remission, most recent episode mixed

-Commonly asked questions
+Frequently asked questions

 Yes, this ICD-10 code is billable.

-You use it when your patient is confirmed to have Bipolar Disorder, they’re currently having a mixed episode (meaning they are both depressed and manic), and the severity of this episode is unspecified.
+You use it when your patient is confirmed to have bipolar disorder, they’re currently having a mixed episode (meaning they are both depressed and manic), and the severity of this episode is unspecified.

 Treatment for this disorder will depend on the severity, but normally, treatment includes medication (mood stabilizers and antipsychotics) and psychotherapy.
 Severe cases may involve hospitalization.
 In the case of this ICD-10 code, the severity is currently unspecified, so the healthcare provider must determine the severity before deciding what to add to a treatment plan.